 The database aims not only to provide the most up-to-date and comprehensive estimates for tissue material parameter values but also statistical information about the spread and standard deviation per tissue for the different thermal and fluidic parameters.
 This information is important for assessment of the contribution to the uncertainty in a quantity of interest due to the selection of the material parameters.
-For some material parameters, e.g., perfusion, the variation can be large, which in turn can have a server effect on simulation results.
+For some material parameters, e.g., perfusion, the variation can be large, which in turn can have a severe effect on simulation results.

 Recent improvements of the database include: